 Organizations that deploy a RAD approach do so to deliver new applications faster, lower production costs and develop higher-quality products supported by constant user feedback.

-What is the goal of Rapid Application Development (RAD)?
+What is the goal of rapid application development?

 The Waterfall model was the most common framework for building software in the 1980s.
 The Waterfall methodology includes breaking down a project into a series of steps that need to be completed in sequential order to reach the final phase.